sahilpotdukhe/opinions_price_chart/README.md

 ## 🔰 Project Overview
-Opinion Price Chart is a Flutter application that displays real-time price data fetched from Firestore and visualizes it using Syncfusion Flutter Charts.
+Opinion Price Chart is a Flutter application that displays real-time price data fetched from Firestore and visualizes it using Syncfusion Flutter Charts.The chart automatically refreshes every few seconds to show the latest price changes.

 ---
 ## ➤ Key Features

-- Real-time price updates fetched from Firestore.
-- Line chart visualization using Syncfusion Flutter Charts.
+### 1. Real-time Updates:
+ - Automatic refresh of price points every few seconds to display the latest data.
+### 2. Interactive Tooltips and Markers:
+- Tap on data points to view tooltips or markers for specific values.
+### 3. Zoom and Pan Functionality:
+ - Smooth navigation and exploration of chart data for detailed analysis.
+### 4. Firestore Integration:
+ - Automatic logging of price and current time data to Firestore every 10 seconds.
+### 5. User-Friendly Interface:
+ - Includes legends or labels for easy understanding of the chart.
+### 6. Timer Control:
-- Start/Stop timer functionality to control data updates.
+- Pause/play button to manage the update timer for data refresh.

 ---